jyasskin/webpackage/draft-yasskin-http-origin-signed-responses.md

 draft-05

+* Allow certificates with the CanSignHttpExchanges extension to be used as TLS certificates.
 * Define absolute URLs, and limit the schemes each instance can use.
 * Fill in TBD size limits.
 * Update to mice-03 including the Digest header.